BIOL3111MtA2024/worm_composting/Code/WormDataImport.md

 ```

 ![](Figs/Gram_ColonyType_explore-1.png)<!-- -->
+Figure 6.
+Identification of gram staining (0 = negative, 1 =positive) for the different colony types for vermicast liquid of experimental groups 1-5.
+The plot was created using R software.

-This graph shows us the different gram stains across colonies in the treatment types, which let us see if the colonoes have consistent gram types across treatments.
+This graph shows us the different gram stains across colonies in the treatment types, which let us see if the colonies have consistent gram types across treatments.
 If they don't, they were likely different colonies.

-This next section is loking at the biodiversity of the worm pellets.
-(PhysChem2) We overall have lestt infprmation for shis, but puting the graphs side by side during a presentation could be helpful
+This next section is looking at the biodiversity of the worm pellets.
+(PhysChem2) We overall have less information for this, but putting the graphs side by side during a presentation could be helpful

 Colony type per treatment is really the only thing we can do here, see data dictionary for description